Editorial Style Guide

 R

 RedID: No spaces.
-Can refer either to the personal identification number assigned to all SDSU students and employees or the card identification card itself.
+Can refer either to the personal identification number assigned to all SDSU students and employees or the physical identification card itself.

 Reserve Officers’ Training Corps: ROTC is acceptable in all references.
-When the service is specified, use Army ROTC, Navy ROTC or Air Force ROTC, not AROTC or AFROTC.
+When the service is specified, use Army ROTC, Navy ROTC or Air Force ROTC, not the abbreviations.

-Residence hall: The preferred term for living spaces once known as dormitories or dorms (words which were derived from the Latin term for sleep).
-SDSU’s Nahuatl names should not be referenced by their nicknames or colloquial names, even in quotes, no matter how widely used they may be or whether they were used in other SDSU publications.
-These nicknames are disparaging to Aztec identity.
+Residence hall: The preferred term for living spaces, do not use dorm or dormitory.
+SDSU’s Nahuatl names should not be referenced by their nicknames or colloquial names, even in quotes, as they are disparaging to Aztec identity.

 S

 San Diego communities: Where possible, identify off-campus locations within the City of San Diego by community.
-Downtown is capitalized.
+As a community, Downtown is capitalized.
 A map of the city’s official planning district boundaries can be found on the city’s Community Profiles site.

 The College Area may be referred to as “near SDSU.”

-San Diego State University: Always spell out San Diego State University on first reference and without putting (SDSU) in parentheses.
+San Diego State University: Spell out San Diego State University on first reference and without putting (SDSU) in parentheses.
 SDSU or “the university” (no capitalization) is acceptable for all SDSU subsequent references.
-Do not shorten to San Diego State.
+Do not shorten to San Diego State except in athletics.

 San Diego State University Police Department: University Police should be referenced as the “San Diego State University Police Department,” not merely University Police.
-Please use “UPD” on subsequent references.
+Use “UPD” on subsequent references.

 School of Theatre, Television, and Film: The comma after Television is correct.

-Seasons: Use lowercase fall, spring, etc. in conjunction with the particular season, year or semester.
+Seasons: Use lowercase fall, spring, etc. in conjunction with the particular semester, season or year.

 Student-athlete: With a hyphen to conform to NCAA style.
 Can be used generically to refer to any student participating in an NCAA sport.
 At SDSU, “scholar-athlete” is an award bestowed upon individuals who have maintained a specified GPA.
 Neither student-athlete or scholar-athlete should be capitalized.